FryggFR/WriteUp/THM-kiba.md

 Kibana is a data visualization dashboard for Elasticsearch.

 ## 2. Research of exploit !
-After a quick analyze, we found Kibana is in version 6.5.4.
+After a quick analyze on the dashboard, we found Kibana is in version 6.5.4.

 After one quick search on google, we found one CVE about Kibana : **CVE-2019-7609** This CVE can lead to a RCE (Remote Code Execution).